-- Declare access to healthy food a basic right - Embrace food sovereignty and strengthen local food systems to increase access to healthy food and reduce costs - Implement basic universal income - Demand living wage income policies at a city, state and national level - Implement universal health care and embrace a "food as medicine" approach - Continue to increase SNAP benefits to meet the average cost of food as outlined in the Thrifty Food Plan - Increase TANF cash grant allotments to meet cost of living increases - Exercise the right to vote, particularly for policies that support health and racial equity as well as economic justice
+- Declare access to healthy food a basic right - Embrace food sovereignty and strengthen local food systems to increase access to healthy food and reduce costs - Implement universal basic income and reinstate the expanded Child Tax Credit - Demand living wage income policies at a city, state and national level - Implement universal health care and embrace a "food as healing" approach - Continue to adjust SNAP benefits to meet the average cost of food as outlined in the Thrifty Food Plan - Increase TANF cash grant allotments to meet cost of living increases - Exercise the right to vote, particularly for policies that support health and racial equity as well as economic justice

-- Eliminate policies that reinforce the "cliff effect" (families removed from public benefits as soon as they begin to develop small savings or receive a small boost in income) and transition to a "sloped" approach to transition families off public assistance benefits - Ensure access to affordable housing in the community and expand home ownership and foreclosure prevention programs for lowincome families - Make higher education more affordable and address growing burden of student loan debt - Expand access to free childcare for working families - Address racism and discrimination in public services and employment
+- Eliminate policies that reinforce the "cliff effect" (families removed from public benefits as soon as they begin to develop small savings or receive a small boost in income) and transition to a "sloped" approach to transition families off public assistance benefits - Ensure access to affordable housing in the community and expand home ownership and foreclosure prevention programs for lowincome families - Make higher education more affordable and address growing burden of student loan debt - Expand access to free childcare for working families - Address racism and discrimination in public services and employment - Implement free, universal school meals for all children

 If you are interested in learning more about food sovereignty and local food systems, the Philadelphia Food Policy Advisory Council is a great place to start.
-The Council connects Philadelphians and our local government to create a more just food system - where all people have the power to access, own and control our food, land, and labor.
-Working towards a more egalitarian food system, the Council envisions that all Philadelphia residents can access and afford healthy, sustainable, culturally appropriate, local, and fair food. phillyfpac.org
+The Council connects Philadelphians and our local government to create a more egalitarian food system where all people have the power to access, own and control our food, land, and labor. phillyfpac.org